-Anger is a natural, sometimes irrational, human emotion typically triggered by psychological, emotional, or physical pain.
-It can be characterized by a feeling or desire to lash out verbally or physically.
+Anger is a natural and instinctive human emotion that arises in response to psychological, emotional, or physical distress.
+It is often accompanied by a strong urge to express oneself verbally or physically.

 What Is Anger?

 Anger is a complex and powerful emotion characterized by feelings of displeasure, frustration, and a strong desire to express hostility or retaliate.
 It is a natural human response 1 that arises in various situations, such as when one’s boundaries are violated, expectations are unmet, or perceived injustices occur.